u0068/Biospheres-Notes/Biospheres Overview.md

 		 - [ ] Using a different number of threads to CPU sim to optimize for low cell count
 		 - [ ] Controlled by scrubber
 	 - [ ] Optimizations:
-		 - [ ] Framerate limit, so we don't render more frames than we can display
+		 - Physics
 			 - [ ] Data oriented design, SoA
-		 - [ ] Opengl DSA
 			 - [ ] Spatial partitioning
 				 - [ ] Grid is easier to implement, but if the world is much bigger than the number of cells then it might be better to use octrees
+		 - Graphics
+			 - [ ] Framerate limit, so we don't render more frames than we can display
+			 - [ ] Instanced rendering
+				 - [ ] Compact instanced data
 			 - [ ] Backface culling
 			 - [ ] Frustum culling
+			 - [ ] Occlusion culling
+			 - [ ] Cluster/coarse culling
+			 - [ ] GPU driven LOD
+			 - [ ] Front-to-back rendering / Depth pre-pass
+			 - [ ] Sphere impostors instead of full geometry
+				 - [ ] Spherical billboards
+				 - [ ] Point sprites?
-		 - [ ] Leverage bevy's renderer for CPU sim
+				 - [ ] Raytracing/raymarching?
+					 - In theory intersection test for many spheres in compute shader is simple and performant, especially when using spatial partitioning
+					 - Probably looks best
 - [ ] Cell physics properties
-	- [ ] I'm considering determining cell orientations based on their relative position to genome instead of doing true angular physics, but I'm unsure how well that would work
+	- I'm considering determining cell orientations based on their relative position to genome instead of doing true angular physics, but I'm unsure how well that would work
 - [ ] Cell collisions:
 	- [ ] Cells have soft collisions with each other and the world boundary
 	- [ ] Force is proportional to overlap between cells and the cells' cytoskeleton gene